majek/idea/site/2012-06-16-dissecting-ssl/main.md

     > exactly what domains you're looking at, even when you're using
     > HTTPS.

-    Similairly to the cipher list extensions and their order are application specific.
+    Similarly to the cipher list extensions and their order are application specific.
 For example:
     [FireFox 11 bundled with TOR](http://www.torproject.us/projects/torbrowser.html.en)
     is distinguishable from standalone installation - it doesn't send